Colorado Blues Society Mission Statement

 John-Alex Mason Scholarship Fund

-The Colorado Blues Society is creating an annual John-Alex Mason Scholarship to honor his memory and help continue the educational work he felt was so important.
+The Colorado Blues Society has created an annual John-Alex Mason Scholarship to honor his memory and help continue the educational work he felt was so important.
 John-Alex took high school students from Colorado Springs to Mississippi on more than one occasion for an extended field trip that sometimes included visiting Memphis and New Orleans.
 This scholarship will help send student-aged musicians from Colorado to workshops and seminars that will further their blues music (and cultural) education.
 Your donations will help keep the dreams and memory of John-Alex alive.

 Programs and Services Offered

 To further our mission, we sponsor Blues in the Schools programs, in which musicians present music and information to students at all levels (kindergarten through college).
 We offer programs in American social history, women in blues, language arts, conflict avoidance, storytelling and even math.
 We also donate Blues-related materials (books, videos and CDs) to public libraries and offer educational programs in conjunction with those donations.
 We similarly work with other nonprofits, such as The Blues Foundation, Swallow Hill Music Association, The Colorado Music Hall of Fame, Blue Star Connection and The Colorado Music Business Organization.

-We work with local nonprofits, civic organizations and businesses to strengthen the awareness and appreciation of the blues as an art form.Date of most recent review by the Board of Directors: June 12, 2018
+We work with local nonprofits, civic organizations and businesses to strengthen the awareness and appreciation of the Blues as an art form.Date of most recent review by the Board of Directors: June 12, 2018

 The Colorado Blues Society Anti-Discrimination Policy